brickbots/PiFinder/docs/source/quick_start.rst

 .. note::
-   **Can’t get a plate solve?** Check to make sure your lens cap is off, your aperture is all the way open, and your focus is at infinity. **Still not working?** Make sure nothing is impeding PiFinder’s view of the sky, and its screen has not dewed or fogged over.
+   **Can’t get a plate solve?** Check to make sure your lens cap is off, your aperture is all the way open, and the knurled spacer between the camera and lens is in place.
+This can sometimes remain attached to the thin plastic cover that comes on the camera.
+Without this spacer the lens will not be able to focus.
+   **Still not working?** Make sure nothing is impeding PiFinder’s view of the sky, and its screen has not dewed or fogged over.

 Alignment